AlpInsider is supported by its audience. If you purchase through links on our site, we may earn a commission at no extra cost to you. Learn more.

 ISO limited to 6,400

-If you’re on a tight budget, the Panasonic Lumix packs a lot of functionality for just under $400.
+If you’re on a tight budget, the Panasonic Lumix packs a lot of functionality for its low price.
 This point-and-shoot camera has a 20.3-megapixel 1/2.3-inch sensor.
 While that’s small compared to the one-inch sensor in the Sony RX100, it still delivers solid image quality and performs admirably for astrophotography.

 The standout feature of this camera is the integrated Leica lens.
 It offers a zoom range equivalent to 24-720mm, allowing you to zoom in on faraway peaks or even try out wildlife photography.
 A built-in image stabilization system helps keep your images crisp when you’re shooting handheld.